 When it comes to the ultraviolet (UV) rays from the sun, your eyes are just as important to protect as your skin.
 The sun can have damaging effects on your eyes and can cause problems such as:

-- Macular degeneration: This results from retina damage that damages your central vision.
+- Macular degeneration: This results from retina damage affecting your central vision.
 In the U.S., macular degeneration is the top cause of blindness.

 - Cataracts: A clouding of the eye’s lens that can blur your vision.
 Around 20 percent of cases are due to extended UV exposure.